 Well, not exactly depressed for no good reason.
-It’s the fifty-first day of my shelter-in-place sojourn and I finished reading Sarah Kendzior’s Hiding in Plain Sight: The Invention of Donald Trump and the Erosion of America this morning.
+It’s the fifty-first day of my shelter-in-place sojourn for covid and I finished reading Sarah Kendzior’s Hiding in Plain Sight: The Invention of Donald Trump and the Erosion of America this morning.
 As a specialist, Kendzior explains the development of autocracies and kleptocracies and chronicles all the steps in Donald Trump’s rise to power.
 Good book but not an upper.

 Hiding in Plain Sight is written the way Western journalists write about dictatorships on the other side of the world.
 Trump is actually incapable of running an autocracy without a lot of help—which unfortunately he has—because it requires more attention than he is willing to give it.
-But he is a master at kleptocracy, turning everything to his personal gain.
+But he is a master at kleptocracy, turning everything into his personal gain.
 He doesn’t look for the silver lining; he wants the whole gold box, full of postmarked honorifics.
 And is not shy about saying so—to any fellow autocrat in the world who can help him get it.
 The only good thing about this is that Trump isn’t a good judge of “a fellow” or “not a fellow.”

 The tone of Hiding in Plain Sight is immediately apparent.
 It starts with: